Cosvernauta/Zabbix-template-JMX/README.md

 Then, you must configure a macro on Template with name “{$INSTANCIA}”, the value is the name server, this name is on console Oracle Weblogic.

+Last, you must attach Template JMX Weblogic and Template JMX Generic, because the Template JMX Weblogic is a complement in order to monitoring.

 Enjoy it!